Michelle Grangaud

 Michelle Grangaud (11 October 1941 – 15 January 2022) was a French poet.

 Biography

 During her childhood, Grangaud discovered the works of Marcel Proust.
 In 1962, she left Algeria and settled in Montpellier.
 She taught classics until 1977 before becoming an administrative assistant at the rectorate.
+From 1980 onward, she lived in Paris, France.
 In 1987, she published Mémento-fragments with Éditions P.O.L.
 She then published sixteen other works in collaboration with other publishers.

-Grangaud was elected a member of Oulipo, one of the few women in the group.
-A specialist in anagrams, she created the sexagrammatine constraint and the "avion".
+In 1995, Grangaud was elected a member of Oulipo, one of the few women in the group.
+A specialist in anagrams, she created the sestanagrammatina constraint and the "avion".

 She died in Brie-Comte-Robert on 15 January 2022, at the age of 80.